On The Internet, Privacy, And Our Children

 5 Comments

-Confessions of a Sex (Toy) Blogger: My Multiple Identity Crisis
+Confessions of a Sex Blogger: My Multiple Identity Crisis

 November 17th, 2009

-My titled sounds so provocative.
-Well, so does anything which starts “Confessions of..”.
+My title sounds so provocative.
+Well, so does anything that starts “Confessions of..”.
 Except maybe a plumber.
 Those are some confessions I’d rather nor hear, thank you very much.
 Not that I have anything against plumbers but it’s a dirty job.
-Sometimes it’s funny to watch Dirty Jobs, the show with Mike Rowe but that’s completely off topic.
+Sometimes it’s funny to watch Dirty Jobs, the show with Mike Rowe, but that’s completely off-topic.

 The topic is how sometimes life with a secret identity becomes confusing.
 You see, while some people are only their “sex blogger” identity, I have two full presences online.
-I run this blog, post on sex forums, write reviews for different sites, post on Twitter and am a member of some different sex communities.
+I run this blog, post on sex forums, write reviews for different sites, post on Twitter, and am a member of some different sex communities.
 I do that all as Adriana.
 The web presence I have under my “real” identity is even more complex.
-I have 4 blogs (one of which is a review blog) and I manage to update at least one every day, I update Twitter, I am active in several communities and post at their forums, I have accounts at Facebook and Myspace, not to mention dozens of other sites, I play a handful of games and sometimes I take the time to enter giveaways every once in a while.
-The “real” me has had a full internet life for nearly a decade and it was very well established long before I became a toy reviewer.
+I have 4 blogs (one of which is a review blog), and I manage to update at least one every day, I update Twitter, I am active in several communities and post at their forums, I have accounts on Facebook and Myspace, not to mention dozens of other sites, I play a handful of games and sometimes I take the time to enter giveaways every once in a while.
+The “real” me has had a full internet life for nearly a decade, and it was very well-established long before I became a toy reviewer.

 It’s not like I don’t enjoy it.
 I have a wide variety of interests.
 There’s always something to do.
-I’ve met a lot of people in both worlds and I have seen, first hand, the overlap between the two.
-If I had a nickle for every time I saw a review for EdenFantasys on a mommy blog (while browsing as the PG-rated reviewer, not the sex toy reviewer), I could get a shiny new toy.
+I’ve met a lot of people in both worlds, and I have seen firsthand the overlap between the two.
+If I had a nickel for every time I saw a review for EdenFantasys on a mommy blog (while browsing as the PG-rated reviewer, not the sex toy reviewer), I could get a shiny new toy.
 It’s not like I do everything all the time.
 It doesn’t take long to Tweet or switch between accounts.
 I don’t get so much e-mail that it’s all I do.
 There are stretches when I don’t write a review at all and my blogs don’t take so much time that I’ve forgotten my husband’s face (nor would I let them).
 And, let’s face it, it’s not like I have anything better to do.

 But in this game of multiple identities, I’ve had several close calls and a few times when I could have even “outed” myself.
 I’ve e-mailed folks from the wrong e-mail account, not realizing which one was selected in my e-mail client.
 I’ve retweeted contests under the wrong Twitter account; my other one reposts everything to my Facebook.
 Oops!
 Once I left the wrong site URL in a comment form and I’ve signed up using to some sites twice, without realizing it, having forgotten I’d shopped there before all this sex toy reviewing stuff.